Free Tool

 CPA Cost FAQs

-Most public accounting firms cover review course costs, reimburse exam fees, and offer $2,000-$10,000 passing bonuses.
+Many accounting firms and companies reimburse CPA exam fees and review course costs as part of their benefits package.
+Most Big 4 and mid-size public accounting firms cover the full review course, reimburse all exam fees, and offer $2,000 to $10,000 in passing bonuses.
 Corporate employers may cover costs through tuition reimbursement programs.
-Ask about CPA support during interviews.